 Integration benefits:

-- Auto create rate control policies (the subscription plans).
+- Auto-create rate control policies (subscription plans)

-- Assign a plan to a subscriber.
+- Assign a plan to a subscriber

-- Obtain subscriber metrics for up to 3 months: volume used, maximum speed, latency, retransmissions, and active/created flows.
+- Obtain subscriber metrics for up to 3 months: Volume used, maximum speed, latency, retransmissions, and active/created flows